ahn1305/Piano-Tiles-Auto/Readme.md

 ```
 python .\Bot.py
 ```
-&nbsp;&nbsp;Now there will be a 15 sec gap, during this time follow the 5th step
+&nbsp;&nbsp;&nbsp;&nbsp;Now there will be a 15 sec gap, during this time follow the 5th step

-5. Go the website opened and click on ``` f11 ``` Button to enter full screen Then press on the following button shown in the image below
+5. Go the website opened and click on ``` f11 ``` Button to enter full screen &nbsp;&nbsp;&nbsp;&nbsp;Then press on the following button shown in the image below

 <img src = "Images/fullscrnbtn.png" height= "400" width="600" />